-Madeline, Jim, Jenni, Steve and Ross are directors of Disabled People’s Voice.
+Madeline, Jim, and Steve are directors of Disabled People’s Voice.
 Each of us lives with a disability, but our aim is to live independently.

 Together, we have many years of living with and around various kinds of disability, each with its own set of challenges.
 We want to help Disabled People to help themselves, and we want to encourage more people to get involved, by working as Personal Assistants, or by raising general understanding of the challenges that Disabled People typically face every day.

 Scroll down or click on the photos to read our stories

 Bsc (Hons), Dip.
 Comp.